-A preventive healthcare measure, vaccines work by teaching the body's immune system to recognize and defend against harmful viruses or bacteria before getting an infection, and reduce the chance of getting certain infectious diseases.
-Older adults and those with weakened immune systems or certain chronic health conditions – like asthma or COPD – are especially vulnerable to infectious disease.
+As a preventive healthcare measure, vaccines work by teaching the body's immune system to recognize and defend against harmful viruses or bacteria before getting an infection, and reduce the chance of getting certain infectious diseases.
+Older adults and those with weakened immune systems or certain chronic health conditions –like asthma or chronic obstructive pulmonary disease (COPD) – are especially vulnerable to infectious disease.
 In fact, for adults 65 and older living with COPD, the risk for contracting pneumococcal pneumonia is 7.7 times higher than their healthy counterparts, and those with asthma are at 5.9 times greater risk.

 - Pneumococcal Pneumonia, the most common type of bacterial pneumonia, is often spread through coughing.
 The symptoms of pneumococcal pneumonia can come quickly and may include high fever, excessive sweating and shaking chills, coughing, difficulty breathing, shortness of breath and chest pain.
 The Centers for Disease Control and Prevention's Advisory Committee recommends that all adults 65 years or older receive pneumococcal vaccination.

 - Influenza, commonly known as the flu, is a highly contagious virus that is usually spread through coughing or sneezing.
 Symptoms can impact the entire body and may include fever, headache, muscle aches, a dry cough, sore throat and nasal congestion.
 Health officials recommend that everyone six months of age and older receive an influenza vaccination every year.